How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics

 \subsection{Inner structure of the moving front}

-As we noted in Sec.~\ref{sec:nucleation}, the viscous bending term becomes dominant at the front, $r \approx r_f(t)$, where the large gradient in $g(r,t)$ enables a balance between the two sides of Eq.~(\ref{eq:Howell-FvK-sym-1}), thus allowing both $\Phi$ and $g$ to attain finite values (even through $\Delta P=0$) that interpolate across the Heavyside functions, Eq.~\eqref{eq:front-def}.
+As we noted in the main text, the viscous bending term becomes dominant at the propagating front, $r \approx r_f(t)$, where the large gradient in $\pd_rz(r,t)$ enables a balance between the two sides of Eq.~(\ref{eq:Howell-FvK-sym-1}) of the main text, thus allowing both $\pd_r\Phi$ and $\pd_rz$ to attain finite values (even through $\Delta P=0$) that interpolate across the Heaviside functions, Eq.~\eqref{eq:front-def} of the main text.